opensearch-project/documentation-website/_security-plugin/configuration/yaml.md

 # Description:
 # enabled - feature flag.
-# if enabled is false, whitelisting is disabled.
+# if enabled is false, all endpoints are accessible.
-# if enabled is true, whitelisting is enabled, and all users except SuperAdmin can submit requests only to the specified endpoints.
+# if enabled is true, all users except the SuperAdmin can only submit the allowed requests to the specified endpoints.
 # SuperAdmin can access all APIs.
 # SuperAdmin is defined by the SuperAdmin certificate, which is configured with the opensearch.yml setting plugins.security.authcz.admin_dn:
 # Refer to the example setting in opensearch.yml to learn more about configuring SuperAdmin.
 #
-# requests - map of whitelisted endpoints and HTTP requests
+# requests - map of allow listed endpoints and HTTP requests

 #this name must be config
 config: